 - 8 cloves garlic

-- 1 tablespoon dried dill seed or dill weed OR
+- 1 tablespoon dried dill seed or dill weed

 - 1 teaspoon mustard seed

-- 4 tablespoons real salt
+- 4 tablespoons sea salt

-- enough water to cover boiled and cooled to room temperature
+- water, enough to cover boiled and cooled to room temperature

 Instructions